NicoEpler/CVPresentation/README.md

 Keep your hand within the rectangle drawn by the program on the video feed.

 Play:
-Move your hand within the defined area to make the dinosaur jump in the game.
+Move your hand within the defined area to make the dinosaur jump in the game. e.g. open and close hand with palm facing the camera.
+The Dino should jump when opening the hand.

 ------------------------------------------------------------------------------
 Program Workflow: